marionwalton/media-and-society/definitions.md

 ---
-layout: home
+layout: page
 title: 13.
-Definitions for Media & Society
+Definitions
 ---

 Use this page to keep track of the new concepts you are learning in *Media & Society*.